9 Most Influential Women in the History of Social Work

 Perhaps the most famous and decorated female social worker, Jane Addams founded one of the world’s first settlement houses – the renowned Hull House in Chicago – and received the 1931 Nobel Peace Prize.
 Living among those she intended to help in the Hull House, Addams became intimately familiar with the problems of Chicago’s poor and built the House’s services accordingly, adding a library, a gymnasium, and providing classes for adults and children, among many other services.
 Her work at the ground level earned her subsequent posts on the Chicago Board of Education and the School Management Committee.
 She founded the Chicago School of Civics and Philanthropy and became the first female president of the National Conference of Charities and Corrections.
 She later became the president of the Women’s Peace Party and the Women’s International Peace Congress at The Hague.

 All of these women identified their passions through their experience as social workers, moving on to historic accomplishments in academia, policy, professionalization and peace.
 Many began their illustrious careers by earning a master’s in social work.
-For more information on how to kickstart your career in the same way, please visit the MSW@USC admissions page.
+You can now earn a top ranked MSW from USC without relocating.
+Learn more about the MSW@USC.

 YOU MIGHT ALSO LIKE